LivePersonInc/developer-center/pages/documents/WebsiteMonitoring/EngagementAttributes/settingup.md

 indicator: both
 ---

-Engagement Attributes configuration is located in the Data Sources page, accessed from the Campaigns footnote.
+Engagement Attributes configuration is located in the Data Sources page, accessed from the Campaign Builder footnote.

 ![Data Sources](img/campaigns.png)